Stop! Your Lease Extension in Hazel Grove Could Be FREE

 We will accept a lease that has been extended under the provisions of the Leasehold Reform Act 1993 provided statutory compensation would be available to the leaseholder.

 Lease extensions in Hazel Grove can be a difficult process.
-We recommend you procure guidance from a lawyer and surveyor with experience in lease extensions.
+We recommend you secure professional help from a conveyancing solicitor and surveyor with experience in lease extensions.

 Hazel Grove Lease Extension Case Studies: